Supporting Brain Function with Targeted Technologies

 • enhance cellular function

-• improve resilience
+• psycho-physical resilience

 Final Thoughts

-Across this series, one message remains consistent:
+Across this series, one message remains consistent: APOE4 is not a fixed outcome.

 It is influenced by the environment in which it exists.

-adapt, repair, and function at its best.
+adapt, repair and learn at its best.

 References